ropensci/rmangal/README.md

 We are working on that part.
-The networks publication process will be facilitated with structured objects and tests suite to maintain data integrity and quality.
-Any suggestions or advices is welcome, feel free to open issues.
+The networks publication process will be facilitated with structured objects and tests suite to maintain data integrity and quality.Comments and suggestions are welcome, feel free to open issues.

 ## `rmangal` vs `rglobi`